rero/rero-ils/INSTALL.rst

 #. add the remote URL of your fork (``git remote add <choose-a-name> <your-fork-url>``)
 #. ``git checkout -b <your-dev-branch> <the-name-of-your-repository>/<your-dev-branch>`` to create a new branch
 #. develop on the new branch you just created
-#. once your done, run the test scripts
+#. once you're done, run the test scripts

 .. code:: console